History of trigonometry: Islamic world

 Al-Jayyani (989–1079) of al-Andalus wrote The book of unknown arcs of a sphere, which is considered "the first treatise on spherical trigonometry".
 It "contains formulae for right-handed triangles, the general law of sines, and the solution of a spherical triangle by means of the polar triangle."
 This treatise later had a "strong influence on European mathematics", and his "definition of ratios as numbers" and "method of solving a spherical triangle when all sides are unknown" are likely to have influenced Regiomontanus.

 The method of triangulation was first developed by Muslim mathematicians, who applied it to practical uses such as surveying and Islamic geography, as described by Abu Rayhan Biruni in the early 11th century.
 Biruni himself introduced triangulation techniques to measure the size of the Earth and the distances between various places.
 In the late 11th century, Omar Khayyám (1048–1131) solved cubic equations using approximate numerical solutions found by interpolation in trigonometric tables.
 In the 13th century, Naṣīr al-Dīn al-Ṭūsī was the first to treat trigonometry as a mathematical discipline independent from astronomy, and he developed spherical trigonometry into its present form.
 He listed the six distinct cases of a right-angled triangle in spherical trigonometry, and in his Book on the Complete Quadrilateral, he stated the law of sines for plane and spherical triangles, discovered the law of tangents for spherical triangles, and provided proofs for both these laws.
 Nasir al-Din al-Tusi has been described as the creator of trigonometry as a mathematical discipline in its own right.

 The law of cosines, in geometric form, can be found as propositions II.12–13 in Euclid's Elements (c.
 300 BC), but was not used for the solution of triangles per se.
 Medieval Islamic mathematicians developed a method for finding the third side of an arbitrary triangle given two sides and the included angle based on the same concept but more similar to the modern formulation of the law of cosines.
 A sketch of the method can be found in Naṣīr al-Dīn al-Ṭūsī's Book on the Complete Quadrilateral (c.
 1250), and the same method is described in more detail in Jamshīd al-Kāshī's Key of Arithmetic (1427).
 Al-Kāshī also computed the sine of 1° accurate to 8 sexagesimal digits, and constructed the most accurate trigonometric tables to date, accurate to four sexagesimal places (equivalent to 8 decimal places) for each 1° of arc.
 Al-Kāshī presumably worked on Ulugh Beg's even more comprehensive trigonometric tables, with five-place (sexagesimal) entries for each minute of arc.

+Nasir al-Din al-Tusi (1201–1274) was the first to treat trigonometry as an independent mathematical discipline, separate from astronomy, in his Treatise on the Quadrilateral (c.
+1260).
+He fully established all six trigonometric functions (sine, cosine, tangent, cotangent, secant, cosecant) with proofs, and formulated the plane and spherical law of sines – the form still taught today.